 Finally, the source highlights that many the site reduce KYC requirements, yet some still enforce identity checks for high‑value withdrawals.
 Players should be prepared to submit ID documents if they wish to withdraw large sums or use certain stablecoins.

-the most reliable their platform are those that:
+the most reliable the casino are those that:

 These criteria help players avoid platforms that lack transparency or regulatory oversight, ensuring a safer and more enjoyable gaming experience.